randomwalk94/academic-kickstart/content/home/index.md

 Favorite quote by [Paul Erdős](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) about [Ramsey numbers](https://en.wikipedia.org/wiki/Ramsey_theory):

 > Imagine an alien force, vastly more powerful than us landing on Earth and demanding the value of $R(5, 5)$ or they will destroy our planet.
 In that case, we should marshal all our computers and all our mathematicians and attempt to find the value.
-But suppose, instead, that they asked for $R(6, 6)$, we should attempt to destroy the aliens
+But suppose, instead, that they asked for $R(6, 6)$, we should attempt to destroy the aliens.

 <p class="read-more" itemprop="mainEntityOfPage">
     <a href = "/files/CV_HaiLe.pdf" target = "_self" class="btn btn-primary btn-outline">